Ichthyology: 1500 BC–40 AD

 Informal, scientific descriptions of fish are represented within the Judeo-Christian tradition.
 The Old Testament laws of kashrut forbade the consumption of fish without scales or appendages.
-Theologians and ichthyologists believe that the apostle Peter and his contemporaries harvested the fish that are today sold in modern industry along the Sea of Galilee, presently known as Lake Kinneret.
-These fish include cyprinids of the genera Barbus and Mirogrex, cichlids of the genus Sarotherodon, and Mugil cephalus of the family Mugilidae.
+Scholars studying the fisheries of the Sea of Galilee (also known as Lake Kinneret) have identified the commercially important native fish species that would have been harvested by fishermen such as the apostle Peter and his contemporaries.
+These autochthonous species include cyprinids of the genera Barbus and Mirogrex, and cichlids of the genus Sarotherodon.

 335 BC–80 AD

 Aristotle incorporated ichthyology into formal scientific study.
 Between 333 and 322 BC, he provided the earliest taxonomic classification of fish, accurately describing 117 species of Mediterranean fish.
 Furthermore, Aristotle documented anatomical and behavioral differences between fish and marine mammals.
 After his death, some of his pupils continued his ichthyological research.
 Theophrastus, for example, composed a treatise on amphibious fish.
 The Romans, although less devoted to science, wrote extensively about fish.
 Pliny the Elder, a notable Roman naturalist, compiled the ichthyological works of indigenous Greeks, including verifiable and ambiguous peculiarities such as the sawfish and mermaid, respectively.
 Pliny's documentation was the last significant contribution to ichthyology until the European Renaissance.